Road closures: six for Knowsley drivers this week

 Drivers in and around Knowsley will have six National Highways road closures to watch out for this week.

-And two of them are expected to cause moderate delays – with motorists facing waits of between 10 and 30 minutes.
+And two of them are expected to cause moderate delays – with motorists facing holdups of between 10 minutes and half an hour.

 • M57, from 9.30am April 25 to 3.30pm September 20, slight delays (under 10 minutes): M57 southbound, junction 6 exit slip road lane one closure due to horticultural works.